-Internal validity can be threatened by hidden factors that can compromise the achieved conclusions.
+Internal validity can be compromised by hidden factors that may threaten the conclusions drawn.

-\textbf{Confounding Variables.} Latent factors such as prior knowledge and experience with phishing may have influenced behaviour and response to warnings.
-We used a between-subjects design to mitigate this threat, and participants were randomly assigned to conditions.
+\textbf{Confounding Variables.} Latent factors, such as prior knowledge and experience with phishing, may have influenced behavior and responses to warnings.
+We employed a between-subjects design to mitigate this threat, and participants were randomly assigned to one of the conditions.

-\textbf{Deception and priming.} At the beginning of the experiment, participants were informed that the study aimed to evaluate a new email client interface, thus hiding the true objective of the study, which was revealed at the end to avoid biasing participants towards unnatural behaviour.
-Even if this procedure was ethically approved to reduce demand characteristics, such framing may have influenced attentiveness and perceived task seriousness.
+\textbf{Deception and priming.} At the beginning of the experiment, participants were informed that the study aimed to evaluate a new email client interface, thereby concealing the true objective of the study, which was revealed at the end to avoid biasing participants towards unnatural behavior.
+Even if this procedure was ethically approved to reduce demand characteristics, such framing may have influenced attentiveness and the perceived seriousness of the task.